 But is it possible to take in too much caffeine?
 “All things in moderation,” advised Socrates or Oscar Wilde – there is some debate as to who originated the phrase – and the same is true of caffeine.
 The substance occurs naturally in such plants as coffee beans; tea leaves; kola nuts, which are used to flavor soft drinks like Coca-Cola and Pepsi; and cocoa beans, the key ingredient in chocolate and related products.
 Synthetic caffeine is also manufactured for some pain relievers, cold medicines, energy drinks and the like.

-The Food and Drug Administration maintains (FDA) that 400 milligrams of caffeine a day (about three to four 8-oz. cups) is reasonable, and can actually be beneficial to one’s health.
+The Food and Drug Administration (FDA) maintains that 400 milligrams of caffeine a day (about three to four 8-oz. cups) is reasonable, and can actually be beneficial to one’s health.
 Research indicates that those who regularly ingest the recommended amount of caffeine may be less likely to develop some chronic illnesses due to the antioxidants it provides.
 Caffeine can help your body better process glucose, which can lower your chance of developing diabetes, as well as lower the risk of stroke and cardiovascular disease as well as neuro-degenerative conditions like Alzheimer’s and Parkinson’s.
 It also appears to lower one’s risk of developing certain cancers, including liver and endometrial.

 None of this is to suggest that coffee and/or caffeine should be viewed as some kind of wonder drug.
 These substances do not prevent the above-named conditions; they simply can help lower your risk.
 A sensible diet and regular exercise can have the same effect; putting a lot of sugar in your coffee will likely counteract its anti-diabetes properties.
 For the same reason, I am not a fan of caffeinated energy drinks, which usually have high levels of sugar.